Event-Grounded Question Answering over Long Audio via Structured Retrieval: QA generation for IoT benchmark

-The development of robust evaluation frameworks for long audio based chatbot systems necessitates the creation of comprehensive question-answer (QA) datasets that can systematically assess model performance across diverse query types and temporal expressions.
-In this work, we present a simple yet effective QA generation methodology that employs a deterministic approach to create evaluation benchmarks for long-form audio understanding systems.
-Our framework generates three primary categories of queries: detection queries (binary presence/absence verification), counting queries (occurrence counting), and summary queries (temporal and statistical aggregation).
-To ensure temporal consistency and reproducibility, we adopt a standardized HH:MM:SS time format for all temporal expressions, eliminating ambiguities inherent in natural language time references such as "morning shift" or "12-hour format" variations.
-The generation process leverages ground-truth audio event annotations obtained using Audio Grounding Model (AGM) to construct queries with verifiable answers, incorporating both positive samples (events present in the audio) and negative samples (absent events and unrelated event categories) to evaluate false positive rates.
-Furthermore, we introduce synonym-based query variations to assess the semantic understanding capabilities of the target system, replacing canonical event labels with contextually equivalent terms.
-This simple generation approach produces balanced datasets with controlled distributions across query categories, enabling systematic evaluation of audio QA systems while maintaining interpretability and reproducibility, critical requirements for benchmarking in the audio understanding domain.
+We generate evaluation QA pairs using a deterministic yet flexible methodology designed to assess long-audio understanding systems across controlled and realistic query settings.
+The generation process leverages ground-truth event annotations produced by the Audio Grounding Model (AGM), enabling the construction of QA pairs with verifiable answers and explicit temporal evidence.
+We create three primary categories of queries: detection queries for binary presence/absence verification, counting queries for estimating the number of event occurrences, and summary queries for temporal and statistical aggregation over the recording.
+To ensure reproducibility and unambiguous evaluation, all answers are normalized to a standardized HH:MM:SS format, while the query surface forms are varied to better reflect real-world usage, including 24-hour and 12-hour time expressions, shift-based references, before/after constraints, duration-based phrasing, and relative or segment-based intervals.
+The dataset includes both positive samples, where queried events are present in the audio, and negative samples, including absent events and unrelated event categories, allowing evaluation of false positive behavior.
+We further introduce synonym-based query variations by replacing canonical event labels with contextually equivalent terms, testing whether systems can handle semantic variation beyond exact label matching.
+This generation strategy produces balanced and interpretable QA datasets with controlled distributions across query types and temporal expressions, supporting systematic evaluation of event-grounded long-audio question answering while preserving temporal consistency and reproducibility.